pokt-network/docs/v0/glossary.md

 An Application Authentication Token (AAT) is needed for each client to authorize the use of an allocated “throughput.”

-AAT’s are similar in function to JSON Web Tokens (JWT) and provide security guarantees for the use of the service.
+Application Authentication Tokens are similar in function to JSON Web Tokens (JWT) and provide security guarantees for the use of the service.

 An AAT is generated after a client acquires & stakes POKT for an application.